Nitish2773/JobbyApp/README.md

-In this project, let's build a **Jobby App**
+ **Jobby App**
 JobbyApp is a dynamic web application developed using React, Node.js, HTML, CSS, and JavaScript.
 It provides users with a seamless platform to search for jobs, view job details, and manage their profiles.

 https://nitishJobbyApp.ccbp.tech